jcomeauictx/sourcebook/README.md

   newlines anywhere within, but github markdown can.
-* to get table to show up correctly in both github and TeX, without turning the text above into a header, there must be an empty space (not a line of hyphens, which tell github the above text is a new section header), and a line of hyphens below, which prevents github (and possibly TeX as well) from incorporating text below the table into table cells.
+* to get table to show up correctly in both github and TeX, without turning the text above into a header, there must be an empty space (not a line of hyphens, which tells github the above text is a new section header), and a line of hyphens below, which prevents github (and possibly TeX as well) from incorporating text below the table into table cells.